wgurecky/nvim/readme.md

 C++ / C
 -------

-This neovim configuration assumes that a C/C++ project will be built out of the src tree and is a git repository:
+This neovim configuration assumes that a C/C++ project is built out of the src tree and is a git repository:

 ```
 PROJECT_BASE